-During 2018, while we are building the garden, WCMGA is offering a series of educational sessions at PCC Rock Creek as part of our In the Garden Series.
+In November 2018, the garden installation of soils, plants, pathways, garden shed was completed with a few plants to be added in the spring.
+WCMGA offers a series of educational sessions at PCC Rock Creek as part of our In the Garden Series.
 See the In the Garden Series schedule here.
-The Rock Creek campus is also the location for the PCC Landscape Technology (LAT) Program offering opportunities for WCMGA to work with students on projects ranging from design, to site preparation to irrigation and more.
+The Rock Creek campus is also the location for the PCC Landscape Technology (LAT) Program offering opportunities for WCMGA to work with students, faculty and staff on projects ranging from design, to site preparation to irrigation, tree care, soils and more.

 A new garden requires the support and dedication of many.
-We are very grateful to our community supporters who are helping to transform this space from Gravel to Garden and expand the Master Gardener outreach to the public.
+We are very grateful to our community supporters who have helped to transform this space from Gravel to Garden and expand the Master Gardener outreach to the public.
 Our thanks to:

 The garden site is located off the main entry road providing high visibility and extended access during campus operating hours (Monday-Saturday 7:00 AM to 10:00 PM).
 As a former staging area for construction, the compacted soil offers challenges, but also offers opportunities.
 Many gardeners find that their garden site is less than ideal and need to take a hand in actively reshaping it to meet the needs of a garden.
-We are reclaiming an area that prior to being graveled was a field used for pasture and now will be used to demonstrate sustainable gardening practices.
+We reclaimed an area that prior to being a gravel lot was a field used for pasture and is now used to educate sustainable gardening practices.

 Interested in volunteering to help with the garden, please contact Sue Ryburn at firstname.lastname@example.org